Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/tailwind-css-drop-shadow-effect-for-png-images.md

 ## Tailwind CSS Box Shadow effect

 Alternatively, you might have seen or heard about the box-shadow effect.
-This effect will not wrap around the edges of your PNG, but instead, use the box it is in.
+This effect will not wrap around the edges of your PNG; instead, use the box it is in.

-You can see the box shadow on the left and the drop shadow effect on the right in the image below.
+You can see the box-shadow on the left and the drop shadow effect on the right in the image below.

 ![Tailwind box-shadow vs drop shadow effect](https://cdn.hashnode.com/res/hashnode/image/upload/v1643177257936/X1CzERQQO.png)

-The box shadow can be added by using any of the following classes:
+The box-shadow can be added by using any of the following classes:

 - `shadow-sm`
 - `shadow`